yesukan/ibm-capstone-project/README.md

 # Study Correlation Between the Number of Hospitals Per Person And GDP Per Capita Final Report

-###### Since I forgot my notebook open and IBM Watson Studio free usage time is used I will not be able to share neither my report nor code from IBM Watson.
+######  Since IBM Watson Studio free usage time has finished, I will not be able to share neither my report nor code from IBM Watson.
 Instead I used Jupyter Labs to write the code and attached pdf that show my work.

 ###### Introduction: